© (c) Destination Gstaad / Yannick Romagnoli / Région de vacances Gstaad

 • Bus stop Turbach, Post

-• Few parking spaces available in Turbach.
+• Individual parking spaces available in Turbach.

 • Turbach - Berzgumm - Giferhüttli - Giferspitz - Louwenehore - Turnelsattel - Obere Turnels - Turbach

-• The trail is mostly steep and partly exposed.
+• The hiking trail is mostly steep and partly exposed.
 Only for experienced, sure-footed mountain hikers and only after the snow has melted.